timidrokin/english-for-designers/01-one-word/Final.md

 The word gives me a feeling of insecurity, and maybe fear towards a person.
 Maybe the person who answers you like that doesn't want to hurt you in some way?

-Of course, i also use this word, but i try use it less this and tell a person straight that i can't today or I have plans for today.
+Of course, I also use this word, but i try use it less this and tell a person straight that i can't today or I have plans for today.